 My first venture into making my camping meals was a simple one.
 I made grass feed taco meat and salsa.
-I cooked the ground beef till fully cooked. washed the meat off in a colander just like in the pemmican article then added back into the skillet to add seasonings and the salsa.
+I cooked the ground beef until fully browned.
+Washed the meat off in a colander just like in the pemmican article.
+Added the meat back into the skillet to add seasonings and the salsa.
 I cooked it a bit longer mostly trying to cook off some of the excess moisture.
 Then I put it in my dehydrator on parchment paper for about a day and a half.
-I was aiming for a brittle texture. once finished I vacuum sealed it and put it away.
+I was aiming for a brittle texture.
+Once finished I vacuum sealed it and put it away.
 One my following camping trip I took it out and added it to boiling water for about 15 minutes.
 It fully re-hydrated and was delicious.
-I estimate the cost to be about five~six dollars.
+I estimate the cost around five~six dollars.
 Although I seems like I managed to only save a dollar the quality was vastly improved.
 I was one pound of organic grass-fed beef with minimal ingredients added.

 One of my favorite options is Summer Sausage and other hard sausages.
 I opt for the smaller ones in the 4-8 inch long size.
 In winter I could see taking the longer ones for hikes lasting more than a few days.
 On short day and overnight hikes a the short summer sausage and pepperoni are amazing.
-This option in nice for when you simply don’t feel like cooking, or want to keep moving.
-Another option here in he cured meat category is precooked bacon packs.
+This option is nice for when you simply don’t feel like cooking, or want to keep moving.
+Another option here in the cured meat category is pre-cooked bacon packs.
 I prefer the Wal-Mart variety since it comes in a flexible plastic zip lock package.
-I would be iffy about eating precooked bacon for more than two days after opened.
+I would be iffy about eating pre-cooked bacon for more than two days after opened.
 For all the cured meats the bear warning is in full effect once open.